kevzhao2/triton-old/README.md

 * Triton does not support calling extension methods on objects as instance methods.
 * Triton does not have a simple namespace-level `import`, since unfortunately `AppDomain` doesn't exist in the targeted version of .NET standard.
 This can be worked around by getting the `Assembly` of a type and then iterating through its exported types.
 * Triton does not cache method lookups.
 This can result in a roughly 2x slowdown for the Lua to .NET context switch.
+* Triton does not currently have any debugging facilities.